Frequently Asked Questions

 - Inform of right to legal counsel

-- Provide a comfortable waiting area
+- Provide a comfortable and safe waiting area

 To receive restitution you must provide proof of financial loss in relation to your court case including copies of receipts, bills, estimates, and other supporting documentation.
 The amount you actually receive is at the discretion of the court.